dwh-outsite/dwhdelft.nl/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Preview
-When opening a PR, netlilfy automatically generates a preview.
+When opening a PR, Netlify automatically generates a preview.
 This preview is only generated for either Outsite or DWH.
-You can swap out _outsite_ for _dwh_ in the URL to see the DWH website (and reverse).
+You can swap out `outsite` for `dwh` in the URL to see the DWH website (and reverse).

 ## Page Types